 Taqueria el Trailero

 This is the very definition of street food.
-The Taqueria el Trailero stall located at km 101 on the Ensenada-Tijuana highway (heading in the direction of Carretera) is not actually in the Guadalupe Valley, but you’ll likely pass it coming to and from.
+The Taqueria el Trailero stall located at km 101 on the Ensenada-Tijuana highway (heading in the direction of Carretera) is not actually in the valley, but you’ll likely pass it coming to and from.
 It’s absolutely worth a stop.
 The food is insanely cheap and even more insanely delicious (splurge on the shrimp tacos).

 One of the more popular restaurants in the valley, Laja offers inventive foods with a view.
 This is haute cusine, and expect to pay California-level prices.
 A splurge but worth it.